-Exhibit Number Description 10.1 First Amendment to Amended and Restated Exclusive License Agreement between the Company and Bioclassifier, LLC, dated March 31, 2015.
+Exhibit Number Description 10.1 Amendment No. 1 to lease between the Registrant and BMR-500 Fairview Avenue LLC, dated June 27, 2016.
+10.2 Amendment No. 2 to Amended and Restated Exclusive License Agreement between the Registrant and Bioclassifer, LLC, dated June 24, 2016.
 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a).
 31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a).
 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350.
 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350.
 101.INS XBRL Instance Document.
 101.SCH XBRL Taxonomy Extension Schema Document.
 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document.

-- \ The Certifications attached as Exhibits 32.1 and 32.2 that accompany this Quarterly Report on Form 10-Q are not deemed filed with the Securities and Exchange Commission and are not to be incorporated by reference into any filing of NanoString Technologies, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this Form 10-Q, irrespective of any general incorporation language contained in such filing. - \\ XBRL (Extensible Business Reporting Language) information is furnished and not filed or a part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act of 1933, as amended, is deemed not filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, and is not otherwise subject to liability under these Sections.
+The Certifications attached as Exhibits 32.1 and 32.2 that accompany this Quarterly Report on Form 10-Q are not deemed filed with the Securities and Exchange Commission and are not to be incorporated by reference into any filing of NanoString Technologies, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this Form 10-Q, irrespective of any general incorporation language contained in such filing.